-Much of the work done by watershed groups is to improve habitat for wildlife.
-Improving water quality, planting a greater variety of trees.
-Incidental or coordinated monitoring of wildlife is one way to get feedback on the health of our watershed area.
+Much of the work done by watershed groups is to improve habitat for wildlife, by improving water quality and planting a greater variety of plants and trees.
+One way to get feedback on the health of our watershed area is through surveying the wildlife in the area.

 Since 2018, Kensington North has been partnering with researchers from the Canadian Wildlife Health Cooperative to monitor bat populations in our area.
 For one week in July, we set up four acoustic bat monitors in different areas of our watersheds.
 These monitors record bat activity as “bat passes” and can give us insight into how much bat activity is happening in our area.